 Contraception: It is currently unknown whether the vaccines being tested are safe during pregnancy.
 For this reason, it is important that all women use adequate contraception throughout the trial.
+These are the injection, implant, the coil and most forms of hormonal contraception.
+Condoms alone will not be sufficient for the study.
 If you were to become pregnant during the trial you must tell us immediately and you will be withdrawn from the study, although we will ask to follow you up for safety reasons.